 Become a content marketing superstar

 See?
-We told you Ms. Britney Jean Spears has what you need to excel at content marketing.
-Follow her advice and your brand will be swimming in the stars—or at least, attracting more devoted fans and paying customers.
+We told you the Princess of Pop has what you need to excel at content marketing.
+Follow Britney Spears’ content strategy and your brand will be swimming in the stars — or at least attracting more devoted fans and paying customers.